jpditri/logseq-cli-browser/directives/new/directive-fa630721-output_1750319579.md

-# Ultrathink about this before creating the todo list, and break it into parts that multiple junior developers could work on together
+# Solve this logic puzzle: If all cats are mammals and some mammals are dogs, can we conclude that some cats are dogs

 ## Status
 - pending